TrivadisPF/data-mesh-hackathon/documentation/tech/DataHub.md

 You can find the Data Catalog UI here: <http://dataplatform-gov:28144>.
 Login with User `datahub` and Password `datahub`.

-## Business Glossary

-The business glossary is defined by the following file in GitHub: `source/datahub/glossary/business_glossary.yml`.

-It needs to be copied into `data-transfer/datahub/glossary` before running the ingestion job.

 ## Metadata Ingestion (Harvesting)